orlabs/orange/README.md

 ### See also

-The architecture is highly inspired by [Kong](https://github.com/Mashape/kong).
+The plugin architecture is highly inspired by [Kong](https://github.com/Mashape/kong).

 ### License